-Here are the top 10 challenges associated with medical billing in 2019.
+Here are the top 10 issues associated with medical billing.

 1) Patient Education